8483/notes/topics/mssql.md

 	FROM tHE_Move M
 	where addate >= '01.01.2017'
 	group by year(addate)
---	order by year(addate) asc -- doesn't work
-) as PIVOT_COLUMNS
+--	order by year(addate) asc -- doesn't work -- It works if SELECT TOP 100 or something ) as PIVOT_COLUMNS

 -- query